spergmoment/FederalBot/README.md

   * You are 100% sure what you are doing.
   * Your suggestion will help the bot.
   * I am able to implement this (I'll tell you if I can).
+# FAQ's that are not frequently asked at all
+Q: Can I help make this?
+* A: Yes, but only if you have joined the server and are an experienced-enough JS/discord.js dev.

+Q: Why did you make this?
+* A: Your guess is as good as mine, but from what I remember it was to improve my JS skills as a whole.

+Q: What's the point?
+* A: Democracy.
+It doesn't work in the real world because free speech was a mistake, but works great on discord.

+Q: Do you have other bots?
+* A: Many.
+I may release them on github soon, but for now just this is here.

+Q: Can I add this to my own server?
+* A: Absolutely!
+Contact me on discord (shown at the top section) and I will tell you how you can set up the bot for your own server.
+# Extra Info
+nothing yet lol